ambroiseRabier/pixijs-first-game-tutorial/README-interactive-teacher.md

     3.1 Can move the player.
     3.2 Can avoid obstacle.
     3.3 On obstacle hit restart.
 4. Verify that pre-requirement are met.
+NodeJS and so
+5. Do the first step together, make sure everyone has his project working and updapting.
+6. Leave them the autonomy with exercice. (with written tutorial). (group by two why not)
+7. Do mob programming, to help the slowest peoples (if they want to).
+That will serve as correction.
+Correct anyway after a time (go around to see where people currently are).

 @See https://teachingcommons.stanford.edu/resources/course-preparation-resources/course-preparation-handbook/preparing-first-class